Worshipping the Triune God: Serve

 Rev. Dr. Paul Detterman is an author, composer, and conference speaker who is pastor of First Presbyterian Church of River Forest, Illinois, and a blogger at reformedworship.org.
 He is a former associate for worship on the national staff of the Presbyterian Church (USA).

-Reformed Worship 104 © June 2012 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 104 © June 2012, Calvin Institute of Christian Worship.
 Used by permission.